irlgabriel/TO-DO-List/readme.md

 # Issues :

-  # I need to figure how to render the project(done!) and notes associated to them just with information
+  # (DONE!)I need to figure how to render the project(done!) and notes associated to them just with information from the database!

-  # from the database!
+  # Create animations for left-nav bar and one animation for notes.